If you own a vehicle in Ontario, you are required to, at the very least, purchase the following automobile insurance coverage:

 Direct compensation – Property damage (DC-PD) coverage:

-This section of your automobile insurance policy covers damage to your vehicle or its contents.
-It also covers the loss of use of your vehicle or its contents if another person was at fault for the accident.
+This section of your automobile insurance policy covers damage to your vehicle, its contents, or its loss of use if another person was at fault for the accident.
 It is called direct compensation because even though someone else causes the damage, you collect directly from your own insurer.
 Most policies don’t have a direct compensation property damage deductible, but you can add one to lower your premium.

-Note: Coverage under the DC-PD section of your automobile insurance policy only applies if you meet the following conditions:
+Note: Coverage under the Direct Compensation-Property Damage section of your automobile insurance policy only applies if you meet the following conditions:

 • The accident took place in Ontario